KennyPeanuts/CPOM_Flux/lab_notebook/analysis/CPOM_Flux_Exp_BOD_OM_Analysis.md

 ~~~~

-[1] 11.33144 g of OM added in the CPOM treatments based on the min
+[1] 11.33144 g/m2 of OM added in the CPOM treatments based on the min

 ~~~~